-12. The lead applicant must be based at a UK university or research institute, and be of postdoctoral or above status (or have equivalent research experience).
+- 14. The lead applicant must be based at a UK university or research institute, and be of postdoctoral or above status (or have equivalent research experience).
 The lead applicant must either be in a permanent position at the institution, or have a fixed-term position for the duration of the award.
-International Co-Applicants are strongly encouraged.

-13. Current award holders in this Scheme are able to apply for funding that develops further their original award.
-They are not able to apply for a new grant.
-In addition, award holders who currently hold a British Academy award through the following Programmes are not able to apply: Anti-Corruption Partnership Evidence; Cities & Infrastructure; Sustainable Development; Early Childhood Development; and Tackling Slavery, Human Trafficking and Child Labour in Modern Business.
+International Co-Applicants are strongly encouraged. - 15.
+Award holders from the last round of the British Academy's Tackling the UK's International Challenges and Knowledge Frontiers programmes are able to apply for funding that further develops their original award.
+They are not able to apply with a proposal which does not relate to their original award.
+Award Holders that were successful for both of the previous two rounds are not eligible to apply.
+Award holders under any other British Academy funding programme may apply.